bolt/docs/docs/manual/fieldtypes.md

 A drop-down list to make a pre-defined selection from.
 There are two ways of specifying the list of available options.
-Either predefined options or by selecting from a contenttypes records.
+Either predefined options or by selecting from a ContentTypes records.

 ### Multiselect